AymanSulaiman/pythia_presentation/PresentationNotes.md

 - So building this would reduce the Prior Authourisation Time for care and increase `Utilisation Management`.

-- The data itself was scanned documents that went through many processed to be stored in a Postgres database.
+- The data itself was scanned documents that went through many processes to be stored in a Postgres database.
 The data was purely EHR data and the goal was to transform several through the following methods:
-  - Mapping data onto each other datasets.
+  - Mapping data onto other datasets.
   - Performing regex checks.
   - Performing filtering logic.

-Here is an overview
+Here is an overview and everything is on-prems

 ![Inital Pipeline](Initial_pipeline.drawio.png)